josh-hemphill/valivar/readme.md

+# DEPRICATED

+I built this because I hated the verboseness of existing schema systems but needed something.
+With the addtion of the official standard [Json Type Definitions in AJV](https://ajv.js.org/json-type-definition.html), I'm depricating this since the security and features offered in AJV under JTD schemas, makes this irrelivant.
+AJV can use your schemas to publish API schemas, and compile schema specific JSON parsers/serializers that are even more fast and secure than `JSON.parse() or JSON.stringify()` which is beyond what I could hope to do in this current package.

 # Valivar

 Mostly derived from [eivindfjeldstad/validate](https://github.com/eivindfjeldstad/validate); Valivar provides dynamic schemas for modern javascript and typescript validation and sanitization.
 In Valivar you can use catch-all keys `$` and `*` to define any array or object respectively, letting you define a single schema that can apply consistent rules for growing and changing datasets.